ekoshelev/REU-AcceleratedChangeDetectioninSARImages/README.md

 complicated SAR images.
 We conduct numerous experiments on artificial images with added speckle noise and real-world synthetic aperture radar images.

+Please cite accordingly:
+Frank Liao, Elizabeth Koshelev, and Malcolm Milton.
+"Accelerated Change Detection in Synthetic Aperture Radar Images through Deep Learning."
+In Proceedings of the 2017 IEEE the International Conference on Computing, Networking, and Communications (ICCNC), January 2017.